 Robotic heart surgery

 Robotic cardiac surgery is a form of minimally invasive heart surgery performed through small incisions in the chest.
-With the use of tiny instruments and robotic devices, our surgeons are able to perform heart surgery in a way that is less invasive than traditional heart surgery options.
+With the use of tiny instruments and robotic devices, our surgeons are able to treat heart conditions in a way that is less invasive than traditional heart surgery.

-Another advantage of our robotic surgery is the enhanced precision and speed due to the EndoWrist instrument.
+Another advantage of robotic surgery is the enhanced precision and speed allowed by the EndoWrist instrument.
 The EndoWrist design is based on the human wrist and its internal cables act like human tendons, but it has a greater range of motion than the human hand.

 Robotic surgeries have been used for multiple heart-related procedures, including: